-1. Begin by addressing the person you are going to interview.
+Begin by addressing the person you are going to interview.
 Say:

-"I would like to interview you and write a short narrative of an interesting event that you remember.
-This experience must have happened to you personally.
-It must be narrow enough that it took place in a few hours or less, and in one setting or location.
-You must also be able to tell me some emotions you experienced during this situation."
+I'd like to interview you and write a short narrative of an interesting event that you remember.
+This experience has to have happened to you personally.
+It needs to be narrow enough that it took place in a few hours or less and in one setting or location.
+You'll also need to tell me some of the emotions you were feeling during your experience.

-- 2. Give the person some ideas of broad topics (from the first page of Lesson 13: Writing a Narrative of Another Person's Experience). - 3.
-Ask the following questions.
-Take thorough notes as you listen. - 4.
-You are the interviewer.
+- Give the person some ideas of broad topics (see p.
+13-1). - Ask the following questions.
+Take detailed notes as you listen. - Remember: You are the interviewer.
 Let the person know if he or she is giving you too much information.
 Ask more questions if you need to have something clarified for you.